geoffreyvanwyk/werkstatt/CONTRIBUTING.md

    wsl --terminate Fabrik
    ```

 2. Create an image that captures Fabrik's current state.
+This will take a few
+   minutes and produce a file that is approximately **890 MB large**.

    ```powershell
    wsl --export Fabrik $HOME\WSL\Exports\fabrik.tar